tackline/Play-Serializer/README.md

  - Check type parameters.
  - Class hierarchies.
  - Write class info only once.
  - Ensure fields in stream match set of fields in runtime class and are in order with no repeats.
 (Thanks Sami.)
- - Handle same object used multiple times.
- - Hnalde cycles.
+ - Handle cycles.

 Things we don't like in reflection API